owlnext-fr/NocoStorm/README.md

 This internally uses NocoDB API to upload data, so you need to have a NocoDB server running and an API token to use this tool.

 Default options may be suitable for most use cases, but you can configure the tool to fit your needs with the available options.

+> ⚠️ This tool is quite ressource intensive and may slow down your NocoDB server if you upload a large amount of data.
+Use it with caution.

 ## Features